Running a Node, API, and CLI

 bank module which you used in this section.

 Do you need a conceptual refresher about modules and their role in the Cosmos SDK?
-Take a look at the Modules section in the previous chapter.
+See the Modules section in the previous chapter.

 # Next up

 It is time to begin developing your own chain.
-You will begin working with Starport and look into CosmJS and CosmWasm in the next chapter.
+You will begin working with Ignite CLI and learn about CosmWasm in the next chapter.